rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 ## Task 2: Explore data

-In this section, we will do basic data exploration, looking at database objects, and try to understand the data to some extent.
+In this section, we will do basic data exploration, looking at database objects, and try to understand the target data to some extent.

-8. Check class of an object (data table).
-The database table appears as "ore.frame". ore.frame is the R object representation of the data table.
+8. Data Exploration: Check class of an object (data table).
+The database table appears as "ore.frame".
+An ore.frame is the R object representation of the data table.

   ```
    class(CUST_INSUR_LTV)
   ```

- 9. Get column names for a table.
+ 9. Data Exploration: Get column names (attributes) for a table.
 The column names appear in an ordered list and can be referenced based on this order.

   ```
   colnames(CUST_INSUR_LTV)